Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 An action is an instruction from the Policy that the agent carries out.
 The action is passed to the Agent as the `ActionBuffers` parameter when the Academy invokes the agent's `OnActionReceived()` function.
-There are two types of actions than an Agent can use:
+There are two types of actions that an Agent can use:
  **Continuous** and **Discrete**.

 Neither the Policy nor the training algorithm know anything about what the